Monday, June 30, 2008

 This time I and my suitcase joined Wes

-overnight in Delavan, Wisconsin as he was participating in a work-related retreat where spouses were also invited...lucky me!
+Delavan, Wisconsin as he was participating in a work-related retreat where spouses were also invited...lucky me!
 Having heard of this well-known resort for golfing, boating, swimming, as well as winter sporting, I was anxious to check it out.

 Ah, the life of lodge dwelling!
 You bring the woods into the dwelling.
 Pine cones on towel racks and light fixtures.
 Canoe paddles as the base of a lamp.
 Felled trees as bedposts.
 Moose outlines on ceiling fans.
 Huge rock fireplaces.
 Nothing prissy or fussy...plaids and earth colors abound.
 Back to nature!